bifravst/bifravst/docs/aws/GettingStarted.md

 In order to set up Bifravst on AWS you first need to set up a new account.

-> 🚨 It is recommended to install these resources in a blank AWS account to
+> 🚨It is recommended to install these resources in a blank AWS account to
 > clearly separate them from your other projects.
 After you have registered your
 > personal account, sign-up for
 > [AWS Organizations](https://aws.amazon.com/organizations/) and create a